dtaht/rabeld/rabel.md

-The overall intent of this document is to improve babel to work faster and integrate better over more layer 2 transports (802.11a[c,x,d], 802.11n fiber, ethernet, usbnet, tunnels, powerline).
+The overall intent of this document is to improve babel to work faster and integrate better over more layer 2 transports (802.11a[c,x,d], 802.11n fiber, ethernet, usbnet, tunnels, powerline), and scale to larger numbers of interoperable nodes and networks.

 ## The case for minimizing multicast